 Unfortunately, that’s about as specific as the Affordable Care Act gets in this area.
 Which means these benefits still vary quite a bit from state to state and policy to policy.

 Given that, do as much research as you can while shopping for one of these health plans.
-And don’t be shy about contacting insurance companies you're not sure about what's covered and to what extent.
+And don’t be shy about contacting insurance companies you're not sure what's covered and to what extent.

 Yes.
 The Affordable Care Act requires off-marketplace plans to cover counseling and therapy.